The Commission on the Integration of Refugees

 Lord Alex Carlile is a former MP and a Cross Bench member of the House of Lords.
 He is…

-Lord Alex Carlile is a former MP and a Cross Bench member of the House of Lords.
+Lord Alex Carlile CBE KC is a former MP and a Cross Bench member of the House of Lords.
 He is a founding director of SC Strategy Ltd, a strategy and public policy consultancy.
-From 2001-11 he was the UK Independent Reviewer of terrorism Legislation.
+From 2001-11 he was the UK Independent Reviewer of Terrorism Legislation.
 He is expert on terrorism and extremism issues.
-He is a Fellow of King’s College London, and holds Honorary Doctorates in several universities.
+He is a Fellow of King’s College London, and holds Honorary Doctorates from several universities.
 He is President of the Royal Medical Foundation of Epsom College.
 He was a co-founder of the Welsh charity Rekindle and chairman of Design for Homes.
+He speaks regularly in the House of Lords on a wide range of issues, including migration and asylum.

 CAROLYN DOWNS